Donation

 “Previous studies have shown that African Americans have differences in the biology of myeloma.
 They are diagnosed 5 years younger on average, are more likely to have the standard-risk cytogenic feature of t(11;14), and are less likely to have the high-risk cytogenetic feature of deletion 17p,”

-Research From the 2021 American Society of Hematology (ASH) Meeting
+Research from the 2021 American Society of Hematology (ASH) Meeting

 • ASH abstract 152 (the PROMISE clinical trial) was a large screening study that showed us that 10% of African Americans over the age of 40 have monoclonal gammopathy of undetermined significance (MGUS), and the percentage may be even higher with more sophisticated testing techniques.